 Main content starts here.

-The Roppongi Hills complex is built around the Roppongi Hills Mori Tower, which houses shops, restaurants, an art museum, a Toho cinema complex and office space for companies including Google and Facebook.
+The Roppongi Hills complex is built around the Roppongi Hills Mori Tower, which houses shops, restaurants, an art museum, and a Toho cinema complex.

 One of the main attractions is the Mori Art Museum, which you can access by a spiral staircase annexed to the building.
-Once you've bought your tickets, you'll be ushered into the lift that'll take you to the 52nd-floor museum lobby.
+Once you've bought your tickets, you'll be ushered into the lift that'll take you to the 52nd floor.
 Here you'll also find the Tokyo City View observation area and its open-air Sky Deck, which offers panoramic views of Tokyo, extending as far as Mt.
 Fuji on a clear day.

 The shopping and dining in Roppongi Hills is not for the cash-strapped.
-French chef Joël Robuchon has a restaurant here and the shops that surround it are all famous designer brands: Gucci, Louis Vuitton, Rolex and Cartier.
+French chef Joël Robuchon has a restaurant here, and you'll find stores for famous designer brands like Gucci, Louis Vuitton, Rolex, and Cartier.

-For a more down-to-earth experience, you should explore the streets around the base of Roppongi Hills for more affordable eateries and shopping opportunities.
-The narrow streets that run out from the back of Roppongi Hills are full of adventure, and home to a great nightlife.
+For a more down-to-earth experience, explore the streets around the base of Roppongi Hills for more affordable eateries and shopping opportunities.
+The narrow streets of the Moto-Azabu neighborhood are full of adventure, and are home to great nightlife options.

-During spring, the Roppongi Hills Mohri Garden comes to life with a number of cherry and plum trees blossoming in February and March.
+In February and March, the Roppongi Hills Mori Garden comes to life with a number of cherry and plum trees blossoming to mark the coming of spring.
 The garden is built in Japanese style and provides respite from the bustle of the rest of the Hills complex.